HERE IS OUR STORY…

 THIS IS A TECHNICAL FIX TO AN INSANE PROBLEM

 The most important thing a _rearm is supposed to do in a law enforcement situation is to TAKE SOMEONE OUT OF THE FIGHT who poses an immediate threat of death or great bodily harm, either to the officer or to a third party.
 Any statistically complete review of police shooting statistics will demonstrate that some very dangerous people, with the worst intentions in the world, and the means to act on them in a heartbeat,

 confront police every single day.
 Taking someone such as this out of the fight – NOW – is the key to preserving lives.

 However, remarkably, even a gunshot wound that will ULTIMATELY prove lethal, such as one that causes massive internal bleeding, may NOT take a person out of the fight – at least not right away!

-That’s not common knowledge, and is counter intuitive.
+That’s not common knowledge, and it IS counter intuitive.
 Mortally wounded suspects have killed law enforcement officers far too often [even 1 is far too often, but tragically, the number is a lot more than 1].

 Why are wounded suspects frequently able to stay in the fight?

 Primarily because there are surprisingly few PAIN NEURONS inside the body, which is where conventional rounds end up!

 By comparison, human skin is loaded with pain neurons, and a bullet that affects a huge number of them in a shallow wound the size of a dinner plate would be nightmarishly painful, instantly disabling, but almost always survivable, since internal injuries to major nerve bundles, major arteries, bones, and internal organs would not occur.

 In effect, conventional rounds WASTE their kinetic energy causing internal wounds that are NOT instantly disabling in a surprising percentage of cases, all the while causing fatal injuries that may kick in either immediately or after a delay.